HendersonLab/HendersonLab.github.io/_news/announcement_12.md

 inline: true
 ---

-We’re excited to add the 10X Genomics Xenium to the lab group!
+We’re excited to add the 10X Genomics Xenium platform to our lab!